Adhere to Security Ministry’s directives on terrorism - FOSDA urges Ghanaians

-The Foundation for Security and Development in Africa (FDA) has urged Ghanaians to adhere to the Ministry of National Security’s directives on terrorism.
+The Foundation for Security and Development in Africa (FOSDA) has urged Ghanaians to adhere to the Ministry of National Security’s directives on terrorism.

 “Ghana is currently surrounded by states that have suffered various degrees of terrorist and violent extremist attacks,” it said.